 Jane Austen in Context is a flexible and user-friendly online research tool that provides classrooms with a wide range of materials for the study of Austen’s novels, including critical articles, visual materials, and interactive timelines and maps.

 A selection of over thirty critical articles and chapters balances classic interpretations with more contemporary approaches, including feminist, queer, new historicist, and postcolonial perspectives.
-Some pieces, such as Eve Kosofsky Sedgwick’s reading of Sense and Sensibility and Edward Said’s reading of Mansfield Park, focus on one novel but offer widely applicable insights; others, such as those by Jan Fergus and Franco Moretti, discuss Austen’s full body of work.
+Some pieces, such as Eve Kosofsky Sedgwick’s reading of Sense and Sensibility and Edward Said’s reading of Mansfield Park, focus on one novel but offer widely applicable insights; others, such as those by Marilyn Butler and Franco Moretti, discuss Austen’s full body of work.
 Interactive maps of England, Bath, London, and more situate Austen’s novels geographically, and interactive timelines place Austen’s life and work in literary, historical, and political contexts.
-Also included are extensive selections of contextual materials with a strong visual emphasis, illuminating subjects such as “Sensibility,” “Transportation,” “Slavery,” “Landscape and the Picturesque,” “Social Life,” “Fashion,” and “The Navy” (among others).
-A glossary of literary terms is also included.
+Also included are extensive selections of contextual materials with a strong visual emphasis, illuminating subjects such as “Sensibility,” “Slavery,” “Landscape and the Picturesque,” “Social Life,” “Fashion,” and “The Navy” (among others).

 New to this resource is a robust search tool, which allows students to filter the material to suit their research needs—both by searching for particular novels and by searching for specific topics (such as “masculinity,” “anti-Jacobinism,” “class,” and so on).